-There are many free and interesting things to do both downtown and in other cities around the Greater Boston area.
-No matter which season you decide to visit, you will be treated to beautiful architecture and gorgeous landscapes.
+Free and interesting attractions abound both downtown and in nearby cities around the Greater Boston area.
+No matter which season you decide to visit, your eyes will get to feast on the most incredible architecture.
 Fall is a particularly scenic time to visit with every area surrounded with the tremendous colors of the season.
 The fall season brings endless opportunities for free hikes and seasonal events.
-Nevertheless, whatever time of the year you decide to visit, you are guaranteed to have a fun, scenic, educational, & relaxing experience, all rolled into one.
+Nevertheless, no matter what time of the year you visit, you can expect a fun, scenic, educational, & relaxing experience, all rolled into one.

 Tip: Be sure to climb to the top of Bunker Hill Monument – the views are outstanding!